leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 Alice starts with choosing an elliptic curve *E* and a generator point *G*.
 She then selects a private ECDHE parameter *a* and calculate her public parameter *aG*.
 Then she sends the *ClientHello = {E, G, aG}* to Hop.
 The ClientHello must not contain any integrity or authenticity protection, since Alice must not leak her identity to Hop.
-Further, no replay protection is necessary since the ECDHE parameters are fresh already.
+Further, no replay protection is necessary since the ECDHE parameters are fresh already. !!!
+Aber wir haben noch die Challenge

 **Step 2: ServerHello from Hop to Alice**

 The Hop receives the ClientHello from Alice and uses the provided curve and generator point to generate his own ECDHE parameter pair *<h, hG>*.
-He then calculate the shared secret via the ECDHE *s = haG* and derives in total 4 MAC and ENC keys, one per direction (from Alice to Hop and from Hop to Alice, similar how TLS is doing, to have an additional protection in one direction if the other direction's key is leaked).
+He then calculates the shared secret via the ECDHE *s = haG* and derives in total 2 MAC and ENC keys, one per direction (from Alice to Hop and from Hop to Alice, similar how TLS is doing, to have an additional protection in one direction if the other direction's key is leaked).
 Since the Hop does not know yet, whether he is an intermediate hop or the target, he acts as he is the target.
-Therefore he creates a challenge for a Challenge-Response, which is used for authentication of Alice to the target.
+Therefore, he creates a challenge for a Challenge-Response, which is used for authentication of Alice to the target.
 He then signs his public ECDHE parameter, the challenge and the ClientHello
 (in exactly this order for replay protection) using his private RSA identity key.
 Similar to the STS protocol, the signature is encrypted by the encryption key from Hop to Alice, to avoid that eavesdropper, who know the public key of the Hop, could verify the signature and leak the identity of the Hop.
 (This might not be that important in case of the Hop, but later the same procedure is done for the target Bob, where the identity should definitely be hidden).
-Then, the ServerHello is send back to Alice, containing the public ECDHE parameter, the challenge and the signature.
+Then, the ServerHello is sent back to Alice, containing the public ECDHE parameter, the challenge and the signature.
 We don't need further replay protection here, since the ECDHE parameter and the challenge is fresh already.